 Buying tip: I picked a collapsible, refillable water bottle for £1 in…guess what…a £1 shop in the UK (a dollar store in the USA).
 However, there are plenty on Amazon if you want to read reviews to make sure you get one that doesn’t leak.

 If you’ve got a long journey to your safari camp, packing a book or e-reader will help kill the time.
 Also useful for reading at night if you’re at a ‘lights out early’ kind of lodge.
 I particularly like my Kindle Paperwhite in these scenarios because I can switch off the light in my room (thus not inviting mosquitos and bugs to visit) while still reading by the in-built backlight.

 What I pack: One of my all-time favourite travel possessions – my Kindle Paperwhite.

 Buying tip: if you are buying a Kindle or e-reader for travel, make sure you get one with a backlight.
 Some of the cheaper models don’t have one and you’ll really want it for night reading on buses, planes and trains.

 Safari health and beauty

 Let’s start with what you’re not going to find on this list: make-up or jewellery.
 Safari and perfectly blended foundation just don’t mix.
 If the sweat doesn’t melt off your make-up, the air and dust will sand-blast it to nothing by the time the sun is up.
-What is on this safari packing list is the health and beauty essentials your might not pack on your usual trip.
+What is on this list is the health and beauty essentials you might not pack on your usual trip.